fastnum

 Decimals

-Under the hood any [D|UD]N decimal type consists of a N-bit big unsigned integer, paired with a 64-bit signed integer scaling factor which determines the position of the decimal point and sign (for signed types only).
-Therefore, the precision is not actually arbitrary, but limited to 263 decimal places.
-Because of this representation, trailing zeros are preserved and may be exposed when in string form.
-These can be truncated using the normalize or round_dp functions.
+Any fastnum decimal type consists of an N-bit big unsigned integer, paired with a 64-bit signaling block which contains a 16-bit scaling factor determines the position of the decimal point, sign, special and signaling flags.
+Trailing zeros are preserved and may be exposed when in string form.

 Thus, fixed-point numbers are trivially copyable and do not require any dynamic allocation.
 This allows you to get additional performance gains by eliminating not only dynamic allocation, like such, but also will get rid of one indirect addressing, which improves cache-friendliness and reduces the CPU load.